2023 Solar Incentives Guide for Riverside, KS - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to make renewable energy usage more affordable through financial incentives for those who install solar panels on their homes.
-Incentives can include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are offered by the federal government, while others are provided by the state of Kansas or your specific utility company, county or municipality.
+Solar incentives are designed to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
+The incentives could include cash back, upfront discounts or credit towards your monthly utility bill.
+Some incentives are handled by the federal government, some by the state of Kansas and some by your specific utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

-- Tax Exemptions: These may come in the form of property tax exemptions, which can let you ignore the value added by your solar panels when paying taxes on your house.
-They may also include exemptions on sales tax at the time of purchase.
+- Tax Exemptions: These can come in the form of property tax exemptions, which would allow you to ignore the value of your solar system when calculating the taxes you pay on your house.
+You could also look for exemptions on sales tax at the time of purchase.

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of the cost of your solar system.

-More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit applies to you is to reach out to your local Riverside solar panel installation expert with your questions.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to understand how the new Clean Energy Credit will apply to you is to talk with your local Riverside solar panel installation expert.

 State & Local Solar Incentives